 Tom McDonald & Associates have an excellent understanding of dispute resolution processes.

-We are professionally qualified in Arbitration and Mediation and have acted for clients in Arbitration and Mediation cases.
+We are professionally qualified in these areas and have acted for clients in Arbitration, Mediation and Expert Determination cases.
 We have also acted as Expert witnesses in court cases.
+Tom McDonald is a professional member of the Chartered Institute of Arbitrators. https://www.ciarb.ie/

 Alternative Dispute Resolution (ADR) is now seen as an alternative to litigation.
 Dispute resolution is extensively used at home and abroad to resolve disputes.